My childhood’s summers were spent on a Greek island, called Zakynthos.

 It is so dull like a civil servant’s career!

 If you add the intimate phobia for poisoning… I was feeling that choosing this leaf for practising watercolour painting was not the perfect choice for inspiration.

 Only some days after, this elementary paint gained my interest and attention.

-Maybe the effort o repel a fear that we are not able to overcome, is not the indicated reaction.
+Maybe the effort to repel a fear that we are not able to overcome, is not the indicated reaction.

-I designed it, printed and put it on the fridge door, on the wall and in my heart:
+I printed it and put it on the fridge door, on the wall and in my heart:

 << Courage is knowing what not to fear!- Plato >>